napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 #### Classifiers

-Trove classifiers provide structured metadata about your plugin.
+[PyPI Trove classifiers](https://pypi.org/classifiers/) provide structured metadata about your plugin.
 The `Framework :: napari` classifier is required for hub visibility.

 ```toml
 [project]